Playing by the rules vs. breaching by-laws

 - Issuing a formal notice of breach

 When verbal warnings fail, your committee can issue the problem-makers with a formal notice to comply with the by-law and ask them to cease the activity that’s creating trouble.
 If the by-law is being breached by a tenant or occupier, the notice should be addressed to them, but the owner or landlord should also be issued a copy of the breach notice to keep them in the loop.

-- In NSW, the strata committee can file a motion on the agenda of a general meeting and then send out a formal letter or email to the rule-breaker outlining the notice of breach
+- In New South Wales, the strata committee can issue a formal letter to the rule-breaker outlining the notice of breach

 - In Queensland, body corporates are required to issue a by-law contravention notice to the person breaching the by-law